Dr. Grip

-Dr. Grip is a brand of mechanical pencil made by Pilot Pens based in Japan.
+Dr. Grip (Dokutā Gurippu in Japan) is a brand of mechanical pencil made by Pilot Pens based in Japan.
 The Dr. Grip style also comes in a pen variety.
 It is well known for its "deflection-deflection/knock system."
 For its ergonomic features, the Dr. Grip pencil has been awarded the Arthritis Foundation's "Commendation for Ease-of-Use."

 Features

 The deflection-deflection system is a special form of lead advancement.
 A pencil using this system is also commonly known as a "shaker pencil".
 A small, metal weight lies around the core of the pencil, and when shaken, slides up and down; thus pushing the lead advancer down and advancing more lead.

 For ergonomics, the Dr. Grip pencil was designed with a wide barrel and cushioned grip to relieve writing stress and fatigue.

 Models

 The majority of Dr. Grip pencil models only differ in color.
 The "Center of Gravity" pencil is a slightly different model in that it's designed with a different weight distribution for more comfortable, balanced writing.
-It's also has a wide double layer comfort grip to reduce writing stress.
+It also has a wide double layer comfort grip to reduce writing stress.
 In the United States this pencil comes in a model using 0.7mm lead only.
 There is no knock system for the US model.
 In Japan the G-Spec Dr. Grip is available, which is the same pencil, but using 0.5mm lead with a knock system.

 The pencils are available in 0.5mm and 0.7mm depending on the style of pencil.